BirtasAdrian/Bugs/README.md

 -----------------

-## Values of the keys “base” and “main” are not translated into Romanian
+## Values of the keys “base” and “main” are not translated in Romanian

 **Priority & Severity**